Gyōji: Traditional dress

 An annotated diagram showing the different parts of a gyōji's costume.

 The 37th Shikimori Inosuke with his distinctive top rank white-and-purple tassels and tantō on his belt.

-In the ring, gyōji wear elaborate ceremonial costumes, either called the shōzoku or the hitatare, making them a "flamboyant part of the sumo scene."
+In the ring, gyōji wear elaborate ceremonial costumes, either called the shōzoku or the hitatare, making them a "flamboyant part of the sumo scene".
 The kimono worn by the gyōji is usually a gift from patrons.
 It imitates either the one worn by samurai-ranked officials during hunting parties organized during the Muromachi period, or court dress worn during the Heian period.

 The costume has undergone a series of changes to arrive at its current form.
-During the Edo period, gyōji wore a linen kamishimo, a sleeveless kimono with exaggerated shoulders, called asagamishimo (麻裃).
+During the Edo period, gyōji wore a linen kamishimo, a sleeveless kimono with exaggerated shoulders, called (麻裃).
 In May 1910, the Tokyo-sumo association made the decision to change the costume of professional referees to the one currently in use.
 However, the tradition of wearing the costumes used during the Edo period is still preserved in traditional regional tournaments, particularly on the Oki Islands.
 With the Dampatsurei Edict of 1871, referees could no longer keep their chonmage, and one of the reasons for adopting the new costume would have been to make it easier to conceal the referee's hair to hide his lack of topknot with a hat.
 This hat, worn in addition to the richly decorated kimonos, is called an eboshi (烏帽子).
 It is a lacquered black hat inspired by the hats worn by courtiers in feudal Japan and fashioned after the hats worn by Shinto priests.
 To add color to this headdress, some gyōji replace the eboshi's dark cords with colored ones.
 Each costume worn by gyōji ranked in jūryō or above is as expensive as a keshō-mawashi worn by wrestlers of equivalent rank during their ring entering ceremonies.
 Each gyōji chooses the color and pattern of his kimono, but only tate-gyōji may use purple, the symbol of their rank.
 In winter, gyōji tend to wear darker colors than those worn during the summer months.